 - Physiotherapist can work in a variety of different fields.
 Including hospitals, community clinics, private clinics, aged care facilities, and with sporting teams.

 - Physio can treat a variety of musculoskeletal conditions.
-Including generalised pain, sporting injuries, age related conditions, neurological conditions and respiratory conditions.
+Including generalised pain, sporting injury, age related conditions, neurological conditions and respiratory conditions.

 - Physios are able to manage and assist with neurological conditions – including strokes, brain injuries, Parkinson’s and rare genetic disorders.
 Treatment is primarily focused on regaining strength, range of motion and control of movement as well as improving balance and regaining function.